-Some of the characteristics of children in the second half of the Second Plane of Development (ages 9-12) are as follows:
+Some characteristics of children in the second half of The Second Plane of Development (ages 9-12) include:

 - They have achieved a degree of independence, and strive for more independence.

-- Exploration is another characteristic – they want to go beyond usual expectations for their age.
+- A craving for Exploration – they want to go beyond usual expectations for their age

-- They often turn outward to broader society and the world beyond.
+- Extroverted reception – they often turn outward to broader society and the world beyond

-- They develop enormous potential of intellect and a tremendous power of imagination.
+- Their enormous potential of intellect and power of imagination becomes readily apparent